CityStoriesUCLA/citystories-LA-docs/_docs/index.md

 * [Module 5: Setting up your GitHub repository](../mod5/)
 * [Module 6: Creating your article Markdown file](../mod6/)
 * [Module 7: Uploading your images to GitHub](../mod7/)
+* Homework: Start working on [Module 8: Filling in the article data and content](../mod8/)

 #### Week 10
 Complete in class with Joanna Chen Cham and Simon Lee: